ContextLab/davos/README.md

 attributes.
 The config object exposes a mixture of writable and read-only fields.
 Most `davos.config` attributes can be assigned values to control aspects of `davos` behavior, while others are available for inspection but are set and used internally.
-Additionally, certain config fields may be writable in some situations but not others (e.g. only if the Python environment supports a particular feature).
+Additionally, certain config fields may be writable in some situations but not others (e.g. only if the importing environment supports a particular feature).
 Once set, `davos` config options last for the lifetime of the interpreter (unless updated); however, they do *not* persist across interpreter sessions.
 A full list of `davos` config fields is available [below](#config-reference):